thewoolleyman/boxbuilder/README.markdown

 ----

-'boxbuilder\_ec2\_api\_tools\_url' is the location from which the Amazon EC2 API Tools will be downloaded and extracted to $HOME/.boxbuilder_ec2_tools/ec2-api-tools on your local filesystem .
+'boxbuilder\_ec2\_api\_tools\_url' is the location from which the Amazon EC2 API Tools will be downloaded and extracted to $HOME/.boxbuilder_ec2_tools/ec2-api-tools on your local filesystem.
 Override it to use a custom location to download the Amazon EC2 API Tools.

     boxbuilder_ec2_api_tools=http://s3.amazonaws.com/ec2-downloads/ec2-api-tools.zip